workmenow/publicsite/README.md

 # WorkMeNow website

-### clone the repo and host on a serve such as MAMP:
+### clone the repo and host on a server such as MAMP:

 ```
 https://www.mamp.info/en/downloads/